 Poker is a pretty social affair, notwithstanding that you are trying to reveal as little to your mates as possible about your hand of cards, or that the betting can become as heated as the game itself.

 Before getting started, there are a few things you need to agree on.
 Firstly, the type of game: 5-card draw is the standard, so we will be dealing mostly with that, but the hands themselves remain mostly the same throughout.
 Aces are usually high, but can also be worth just 1, so ensure that everyone knows which value applies.
-Wild cards and jokers are also negotiable, so their role and value should be decided upon before starting at casino online UK.
+Wild cards and jokers are also negotiable, so their role and value should be decided upon before starting.

 Place bets: the ante is the minimum buy-in per hand, and is put in before you’ve seen your cards.
 If you want to “up the ante”, be sure that you aren’t losing friends in doing so!